ribupb/Emotune-Emotion-Based-Music-Recommendation/README.md

 ---

-## ⚠️ Current Limitations
+## Current Limitations

 * Voice emotion recognition still requires additional tuning.
 * Music recommendations currently depend on locally stored audio files.
-* Spotify integration is not implemented.
+* Spotify integration is not implemented due to full song playback restriction.
 * YouTube streaming integration was explored but not completed due to API and playback limitations.
 * The application is currently a prototype and not a production-ready system.

 ---

-## 🔮 Future Improvements
+## Future Improvements

 Planned enhancements include:

-* Spotify Integration
+* Spotify Integration (optional)
 * Cloud-based Music Storage
 * Better Voice Emotion Recognition Model
 * User Accounts and Authentication